 The Mission of the Richard I. Bong Veterans Historical Center is to preserve and honor the memory of Major Bong and all veterans of World War II as well as subsequent conflicts and to provide educational resources for the Twin Ports area community and beyond.

 The Mission of DCHS is to collect, preserve, interpret and exhibit artifacts, archival materials and photographs of the cultural, social and political history of the people and communities of Douglas County, Wisconsin.

 The Iron Range Research Center archives and library is part of the Minnesota Discovery Center is Chisholm, MN and focuses on the history of the Iron Range.
-One of their specialties is genealogy research.
+One of their specialties is family history research.